-When you decide to pay for digital advertising, you can target your audience in much more focused way than you can using SEO.
+When you decide to pay for digital advertising, you can target your audience in a much more focused way than you can using SEO.
 This includes location and various demographics.
-You can also retarget those who visit your website when they go to other sites including search engines.
+You can also retarget those who visit your website when they go to other sites, including search engines.
 You can even show them specific products they viewed on your site.

 Determine your budget

 Before you start a PPC campaign, plan your bid amount and set the daily budget you want to spend.
 PPC campaigns can be expensive in order to be effective, so make sure the money you spend is worthwhile.

 Design Effective, Easy to Navigate Landing Pages

 There is nothing more frustrating than clicking an ad and not being able to find the item or service advertised.
 Your audience should click through to a landing page that is on-point with your ad, not just a general company page.

 You will want to test every aspect of your PPC ads, including the title, the content, and the image.
 Test various aspects and see what combination gives you the most clicks and the highest conversions.
 You do not need to do this manually.
 There are services such as those provided by AdRoll and others that can run real-time testing and display the most effective ads of the ones you provide.